SimonCarlson/thesis/notes/thoughts.md

-Chapter 3 of thesis: write what the goals of my design is (size) and motivate why to use the bare minimum.
-Present those elements, and tell which issues are covered by them.
-Present optional elements, motivate why they are included as options, tell their use cases are not critical but rather functional.

 C-parser: define dynamic memory allocator as macro in header file, aim to have that as the only platform specific piece.
 Rest of implementation should work on any platform.
 Provide function to register an update handler which processes the parsed manifest.